Code-Institute-Submissions/niall-mulcahy-MS3_JulyResub/README.md

 - I used [this](https://blog.finxter.com/how-to-convert-list-of-tuples-to-list-of-lists-in-python/) resource to help with converting between lists and tuples which were nested inside each other
 - I used [this](https://www.youtube.com/watch?v=BdsOxKCThhA&t=609s) video to help with the javascript code which I wrote to create the sets table on the exercise input form

+## Deploying to Heroku
+### 1. Creating the Heroku App
+- To deploy this project to Heroku, the first thing you need to do is set up a heroku account.
+- Next you need to create a new app on the Heroku Dashboard
+- Then, go to your project and install the Heroku command line interface by typing npm install -g heroku
+- This installs heroku system wide
+- Login into heroku on the command line by typing heroku login -i
+- Now you can go to the Heroku home page and click open app, and you will see that your app is running

+### 2. Connecting Git remote to Heroku
+- Go to the settings tab on the heroku dashboard and find your Heroku git url
+- Copy this URL and go back to your workspace terminal
+- To add a Heroku remote type 'git remote add heroku "heroku-git-url"'
+- This has now added your heroku remote and is now available to be pushed to

+### 3. Creating a requirements.txt file
+- In the terminal type 'pip3 freeze --local > requirements.txt'
+- This command generates a file with all the dependencies for the app
+- Now add your all files including the requirements.txt file to the staging area with the command 'git add .'
+- next push these files to heroku by typing 'git push -u heroku main' to push this code heroku

+### 4. Create a procfile
+- To create a procfile type 'echo web: python run.py > Procfile' in the terminal
+- Save this procfile
+- Add this Procfile to the staging area with the command 'git add Procfile'
+- Commit this Procfile with the command 'git commit -m "commit message"
+- Finally, push to Heroku with 'git push'

+### 5. Adding environment variables to heroku
+- Go to the heroku dashboard and go to the settings tab
+- Scroll down and click on the reveal config vars
+- Input your apps ip, port, secret key and related environment variables

+## Running the app within a coding environment
+- I have built this project using the GitPod Environment, to work on this project you can clone the repository from GitHub.
+1. First you will need to create a GitHub account
+2. Install the GitPod extension for Google Chrome.
+3. Restart your browser and navigate to my GitHub account and click on the green gitpod button
+4. This will open a new environment.
+5. In this new environment you will need to install the associated dependencies, that is, flask and pymysql.
+6. Next, you will need to run the sql files in the correct order, running the gymdb3.sql file first as this creates the database and then running the makeDisplayExerciseView.sql file second as this file is just helps with the displaying of the data on the user dashboard
+7. Note that you will need to create your own secret key for flask and login information for the database

 ## Testing